basysKom/basyskom_toolbox/016_agile_essential.definition_of_ready.md

 ## Caveats

-Requires feedback and close communication between team and product owner
+Requires feedback and close communication between team and Product Owner

 ## See also